epctex-support/twitter-profile-scraper/README.md

 # Actor - Twitter Profile Scraper

-## Twitter Profile scraper

 Since Twitter doesn't provide a good and free API, this actor should help you to retrieve data from it.

-The Twitter Profile scraper supports the following features:
+## Features

--   Scrape user detail - Scrape any profile and its information from Twitter.
-All the hidden data of the user will be added into each tweet.
+-   Scrape user detail - Scrape any user related information from any profile such as friends, followers, following, verified account, location, profile image, profile banner, profile URL, date of creation and so on.

 -   Scrape tweet - You can retrieve all the tweets from any profile with all the details.
+Language, sensitive language, reply, quote, retweet, pinned, retweeted and all sorts of Tweet related information.

+- Scrape statistics - Gather all the statistical information of a tweet.

 ## Why using this actor?